Multiple deaths in school bus fire in Thailand: PM

-A devastating fire tore through a Thai bus carrying 44 students and teachers on a school trip Tuesday, officials said, with up to 25 feared dead.
+A devastating fire tore through a Thai bus carrying 44 children and teachers on a school trip Tuesday, officials said, with up to 25 feared dead.

 Prime Minister Paetongtarn Shinawatra said there were fatalities and offered condolences to the victims’ families.

+The bus was one of three carrying children — ranging from kindergarten age to around 13 or 14 years old — from Wat Khao Phraya Sangkharam school in the northern province of Uthai Thani.

-Transport minister Suriya Jungrungreangkit said the number of fatalities was not clear but 25 people were unaccounted for after the blaze.
+Transport Minister Suriya Juangroongruangkit said the number of dead was not clear but 25 people were unaccounted for after the blaze.

 “Initial reports said there are 44 on board, 38 students and six teachers.
 As far as we know now, three teachers and 16 students got out,” he told reporters.